mpv-player/mpv/DOCS/man/options.rst

     depending on the exact conditions.
 You may have to use the ``--vd-lavc-show-all`` option as well.

+``--video-backward-batch=<number>``, ``--audio-backward-batch=<number>``
+    Number of keyframe ranges to decode at once when backward decoding (default:
+    1 for video, 10 for audio).
+Another pointless tuning parameter nobody should use.
+This should affect performance only.
+In theory, setting a number higher than 1 for audio will reduce overhead due to less frequent backstep operations and less redundant decoding work due to fewer decoded overlap frames (see ``--audio-backward-overlap``).
+On the other hand, it requires a larger reversal buffer, and could make playback less smooth due to breaking pipelining (e.g. by decoding a lot, and then doing nothing for a while).

+    It probably never makes sense to set ``--video-backward-batch``.
+But in theory, it could help with intra-only video codecs by reducing backstep operations.

 ``--demuxer-backward-playback-step=<seconds>``
     Number of seconds the demuxer should seek back to get new packets during backward playback (default: 60).
 This is useful for tuning backward